 When genetically modified foods were introduced in the US a few decades ago, people reported toxic effects caused by GMOs, creating an atmosphere of fear and avoidance towards GMOs.
 To back up these claims, the Institute of Responsible Technology reported that rats who were fed a diet of GMO potato had every organ in the body adversely affected after just ten days of feeding.
 They concluded that the process of making GMOs make food toxic.

 However, human observational studies don’t replicate these effects, even over multiple generations.
 Studies that monitored GMOs’ toxicity on humans found no significant differences in the buildup of toxicity in the body.
-It may appear that GMOs as a class are no harmful than traditionally grown food sources, but the technology is still young, and there are still a lot of things yet to be discovered.
+It may appear that GMOs as a class are no more harmful than traditionally grown food sources, but the technology is still young, and there are still a lot of things yet to be discovered.
 For those people who want to be safe, it’s recommended that they stick to organic, traditionally-grown food.

 Where can you find GMOs?

 In the US, nearly 80 percent of foods in supermarkets contain ingredients that come from genetically engineered crops.
-More than 80% of the country’s packaged and processed foods contain genetically modified ingredients, and about 90% of corn, cotton, and canola is genetically modified.
+More than 80% of the country’s packaged and processed foods contain genetically modified ingredients, and about 90% of corn, cotton, and canola are genetically modified.
 If you think you don’t eat these things, GM corn becomes corn oil or high fructose corn syrup.
 GM cotton and canola show up in your food as canola oil and cottonseed oil.
 These vegetable oils and sweeteners are used across the food supply.

 Processed foods often contain hidden GM ingredients unless the product is organic or labeled as non-GMO.
 Here are some ingredients that may be made from GM crops or GM micro-organisms: